tmscer/bthesis/paper/paper.md

 but only used the information how many user-item records were kept in trainig data (~2.7%, we kept 3% at random between hyperparam search and eval runs).
 2. Not using random number generator seeds to make the experiments exactly reproducible.
 3. Not evaluating purely content-based approaches since they have merit when there isn't a lot of collaborative data.

+## Cached computations

+Some computations take a lot of time.
+That's why we provide cached embeddings, their similarity matrices and other files.
+They can be downloaded from [https://f35ba6fb-bthe.s3.eu-west-1.amazonaws.com/cached-computations.tar](https://f35ba6fb-bthe.s3.eu-west-1.amazonaws.com/cached-computations.tar), the size is a few GB.